 20 April 2020, 12:15

 As the world is in lockdown, Money launderers continue to work and are taking advantage of COVID-19.
-As there are now a few reports that criminals are taking advantage of the difficult situation it is worth to share our thoughts with you.
+As there are now a few reports that criminals are taking advantage of the difficult situation it is worth sharing our thoughts with you.

 Risks that may arise due to COVID-19

-– Work with unusual client or on unusual types of matter •
+– Working with an unusual client or on unusual types of matter •

 – Habits changing cash becomes contactless that brings an online payments increase

 – Resistance from a client regarding compliance with due diligence checks, for example being pressured to forego necessary due diligence checks or to “speed up” the process

 – Working from Home for Compliance Departments can reduce security and performance but there is also a big chance for improvement.

 – Patterns of money laundering are changing money muling and virtual currencies and assets are in high demand.
 Before Covid 19 nearly 2 trillion dollars were laundered globally, it will be no surprise for this number to increase rapidly.
 The impact on financial service compliance teams may differ from organisation to organisation and is also depending on how far the digitalisation is in their departments.

 “illicit finance will continue to flow” and highly adaptive criminals are likely to emerge with “new techniques and channels of laundering money”.